howerj/bit-serial/readme.md

   - Add a timer
   - Implement a software only 9600 baud UART driver
   - Add input for switches
+  - Add a bit-serial multiplier to the project, this could be made to be configurable so that it uses different types of multiplication depending on a generic parameter.
+The interface would need to be the same under all circumstances, so the package to select different multiplication types could have modules that provide those different interfaces.
 * Fill up instruction set (which instructions arithmetic instructions are optimal/easy to implement?)
 * Implement in VHDL (along with a bit-parallel alternative - use the parallel version to test the equivalence with the bit-serial version)